 ENST 5002 / BADM 6930 The Business of Sustainable Energy.
 Addresses the business of renewable and sustainable energy, including opportunities and challenges with renewable electricity, renewable transportation fuels, and energy efficiency.
 Topics include energy markets, opportunity identification, life cycle analysis, economic analysis, policy impacts, and project financing of sustainable and rewnable energy business models.
 Prerequisites: restricted to graduate students.
 Taught by Steve Lawrence.
 View the syllabus here!

 Students must take 9 credits of qualifying electives.
 Any of the energy-related courses qualify as electives, with one exception: courses with course numbers below 4000 do not qualify.
-The following courses qualify as well:

 We recommend, but do not require, that at least 3 of the 9 elective credits be taken outside of the student's home school or department.